Leica M9 vs Sony HX95

 It is notable that the M9 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the M9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M9 and HX95 can be found, respectively, in the Leica M9 Manual (free pdf) or the online Sony HX95 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M9 and the Sony HX95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.